-Gilbert aims to add new apartment building in historic Capitol Park
+Gilbert aims to add apartments in historic Capitol Park

 Detroit — A former strip club in an historic 19th-century building in downtown’s Capitol Park is targeted for demolition to make way for a 10-story apartment structure with ground floor retail.

 The new building is the plan of Dan Gilbert’s Bedrock Real Estate Services, the entity that controls more than 70 downtown properties.
 Bedrock revealed its plans Wednesday night during a meeting of the city’s Historic District Commission.
 The Board of Historic Commission approved by a 5-2 majority the demolition of the 1416 Griswold building.

 The former strip club has had various names the past few years.
 It was last known as The Grind.
 An extensive fire shut the strip club down last winter.

 “This would be our first construction of residential downtown,” said Steve Ogden, Bedrock’s director of real estate development, on Wednesday.